-Entering the 2021 NFL offseason, the future of Sam Darnold is in doubt.
-With rumors swirling around the New York Jets, let’s take a look at Sam Darnold’s contract and how he impacts the Jets’ salary cap in 2021 and beyond.
+Entering the 2021 NFL offseason, Sam Darnold’s future was always in doubt and resulted in him being traded to the Carolina Panthers.
+Let’s take a look at Sam Darnold’s contract and how he impacts the Jets’ and Panthers’ salary cap in 2021 and beyond.

 Sam Darnold signed a four-year contract following the 2018 NFL Draft

-After being selected third overall in the 2018 NFL Draft, Sam Darnold signed a four-year contract worth a guaranteed $30.2 million.
+After drafting Darnold No. 3 overall in the 2018 NFL Draft, the Jets signed him to a four-year contract worth a guaranteed $30.2 million.
 Darnold’s contract contained a $20 million signing bonus, $2.72 million in base salary, and $7.71 million in roster bonuses.
-Those roster bonuses are fully guaranteed and are paid on the fifth day of the Jets’ training camp in 2019, 2020, and 2021.
+Those roster bonuses are fully guaranteed and paid on the fifth day of training camp in 2019, 2020, and 2021.

 Darnold has at least one more year remaining on his contract

-With the 2021 offseason kicking into gear, the Jets have a tough decision to make regarding Sam Darnold and his contract.
+With the 2021 offseason kicking into gear, the Jets had a tough decision regarding Darnold and his contract.
 As part of all rookie contracts, teams have the option to exercise a fifth-year.
 The deadline for that decision with Darnold is May 3rd, 2021.
+As the Carolina Panthers traded for Darnold, that decision passed to Matt Rhule and Scott Fitterer.

-While discussion around other quarterbacks in the 2018 NFL Draft involves a potential extension for the likes of Josh Allen and Lamar Jackson, the focus for Darnold is on whether the Jets will exercise the fifth-year option.
-If the Jets exercise the fifth-year option, Darnold’s salary in that year will also be fully guaranteed.
+While discussion around other quarterbacks in the 2018 NFL Draft involves a potential extension for the likes of Josh Allen and Lamar Jackson, the focus for Darnold was on whether the Panthers would exercise the fifth-year option.
+According to Jonathan Jones of CBS Sports, the Panthers chose to exercise that option.
+Due to this, Darnold’s salary in 2021 will be fully guaranteed.

-As Darnold has played over 75 percent of the Jets’ snaps in all three seasons, he will be eligible for the third-highest salary tier.
-The exact figure is not yet confirmed, but it is expected to be between $15 and $20 million.
+As Darnold has played over 75 percent of the Jets’ snaps in all three seasons, he is eligible for the third-highest salary tier.
+That number will be approximately $18.86 million for the 2022 season.

 What impact does Sam Darnold’s contract have on the New York Jets’ salary cap?

-The structure of Sam Darnold’s contract has led to his salary cap hits being fairly balanced.
-Darnold counted $5.5 million against the cap in his rookie year.
-That has risen by around $1.5 million per year in the three years since.
-In 2021, Darnold is set to count $9.8 million against the Jets’ salary cap.
+The structure of Darnold’s contract has led to his salary cap hits being reasonably balanced.
+Darnold accounted for $5.5 million against the cap in his rookie year.
+That has risen by roughly $1.5 million per year in the three following seasons.
+In 2021, The Jets would have taken on a salary cap hit of $9.8 million for Darnold’s services.

 What salary would a team trading for Sam Darnold and his contract acquire?